Photo by Etienne Girardet on Unsplash

 An ebook is an informational piece of long-form content that a customer or prospect can download and access on any device.

-• Help position yourself as a thought leader in the industry
+• Can help position yourself as a thought leader in the industry

-• Provide more information on your company or products
+• Can provide more information on your company or products

-• Start around 2,000 words and fluctuate up or down
+• Generally starts around 2,000 words and can fluctuate

-• Can (and usually is) accompanied by graphs, pictures, and other content to break it up and make it more engaging.
+• Is generally accompanied with graphs, pictures, and other content to break it up and make it more engaging

 Before you decide to put out an ebook, talk to your sales team and research your audience.
 The topic should be something you’ve lightly touched on but haven’t covered in depth that your audience wants to know more about while being a natural part of the conversation in the sales process.